Dee Brown (writer): Personal life

 Born on Leap Year Day 1908 in Alberta, Louisiana, a sawmill town, Brown grew up in Ouachita County, Arkansas, which experienced an oil boom when he was thirteen years old.
 Brown's mother later relocated to Little Rock so he and his brother and two sisters could attend a better high school.
 He spent much time in the public library reading the three-volume History of the Expedition under the Command of Captains Lewis and Clark which saw him develop an interest in the American West.
 He also discovered the works of Sherwood Anderson and John Dos Passos, and later William Faulkner and Joseph Conrad.
 He cited these authors as those most influential on his own work.

-While attending home games by the baseball team the Arkansas Travelers, he became acquainted with Moses Yellowhorse, a pitcher.
-His kindness, and a childhood friendship with a Creek boy, caused Brown to reject the descriptions of Native American peoples as violent and primitive, which dominated American popular culture at the time.
+While attending home games by the baseball team the Little Rock Travelers, he became acquainted with Moses Yellowhorse, a pitcher.
+His lifelong friendship with Yellowhorse shaped viewpoint on the American West and its history, as well as his writing.

 He worked as a printer and reporter in Harrison, Arkansas, and decided to continue his education at Arkansas State Teachers College in Conway, Arkansas.
 His mentor, the history professor Dean D. McBrien, helped give him the idea to become a writer.
 They traveled west along with other students on two occasions in a Model T Ford.
 On campus, Brown worked as an editor to the student newspaper and was a student assistant in the library.
 The latter convinced him that he should become a librarian.

 In the midst of the Great Depression he went to George Washington University in Washington, D.C. for graduate study.
-Brown worked part-time for J. Willard Marriott, attended classes, and married Sally Stroud (another graduate of Arkansas State Teachers College drawn to Washington by the New Deal).
-Eventually he found a full-time job and became a librarian for the U.S. Department of Agriculture from 1934 to 1942.
+Brown worked part-time for J. Willard Marriott, attended classes, and married Sally Stroud (another graduate of Arkansas State Teachers College).
+Eventually he became a library assistant for the U.S. Department of Agriculture from 1934 to 1942.
 He lived at 1717 R Street NW, in the Dupont Circle neighborhood.